 - Make purchasing easy by gamifying it and removing any friction that may exist in the buying process.

-- Offer helpful product recommendations based on customer insights like webpages viewed and past purchases.
+- Offer helpful product recommendations by upselling or cross-selling based on web tracking customer insights like webpages viewed and past purchases.

-Bringing it all together: How to leverage the power these 5 metrics
+Bringing it all together: How to leverage the power of these 5 metrics

 The knowledge shared in this article can help you create best-in-class CX.
 Lower churn rates, higher customer retention rates, greater customer satisfaction, and higher site conversion rates could all be yours.